CANADA STOCKS-TSX rise led by energy, financial stocks as oil rallies

 * Nine of the TSX's 10 main groups were higher

-TORONTO, March 9 Canada's benchmark stock index rose on Wednesday, led by energy stocks as crude oil prices rallied and as financial stocks gained after the Bank of Canada chose to hold interest rates steady.
+TORONTO, March 9 Canada's benchmark stock index rose on Wednesday, led higher by energy stocks as crude oil prices rallied while financial sector stocks gained after the Bank of Canada chose to hold interest rates steady.

+The Bank of Canada left rates unchanged on Wednesday, citing lower market volatility and stronger non-energy exports as the central bank waits to assess the impact of government stimulus due to be unveiled in the upcoming budget.

-The energy group climbed 1.3 percent while the financials gained 0.6 percent and industrials rose 0.9 percent.
+The energy group climbed 1.6 percent while the financials group gained 0.5 percent.

-Valeant Pharmaceuticals International Inc shares rose 4.5 percent to C$88.80 after the embattled drugmaker said it had granted activist investor Bill Ackman's Pershing Square a board seat.

-That move was one of the most influential for the Toronto Stock Exchange's S&P/TSX composite index, which has gained in nine of the last 10 trading session and is just off its highest level in three months.

-"With a weak loonie strategy going forward, definitely there are certain sectors of the Canadian economy that are going to be benefiting," said Youssef Zohny, portfolio manager at StennerZohny Investment Partners+ of Richardson GMP Ltd.

-"Some of them are resource-related, some of them are in manufacturing, and some of them are industrial," he said.
+The most influential movers on the index were Canadian Natural Resources, which rose 2.6 percent to C$34.42, and Alimentation Couche-Tard, which gained 2.83 percent to C$60.70.
+The company said after the market closed on Tuesday that it had agreed to purchase retail assets from Imperial Oil in Ontario and Quebec.

-Bank of Nova Scotia, Royal Bank of Canada and Toronto-Dominion Bank were among the biggest gainers on the day, as was Canadian Natural Resources, which jumped 3.9 percent to C$34.86.
+Bank of Nova Scotia, Royal Bank of Canada and Toronto-Dominion Bank were also among the biggest gainers.

-Oil prices rose as much as 5 percent, with U.S. crude hitting three-month highs after a big gasoline inventory drawdown amid improving demand that overshadowed growing record high crude stockpiles.

-The Canadian index has rebounded sharply since hitting an almost 3-1/2 year low in January, helped by a recovery in oil, but Zohny warned it may struggle to push on from here given energy companies have jumped and banks are richly valued.
+The materials group, which includes precious and base metals miners and fertilizer companies, was unchanged.

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.